yegor256/blog/_drafts/_review.md

 author of the branch will take longer, which means more time to complete the code review, which means lower effectiveness of the code reviewer.

-My point is that smart code reviewers don't do that because it's not efficient.
+My point is that smart code reviewers don't do that, because it's not efficient.
 Pay attention, not because they don't care, but because they know a better way to contribute to the project.
 Let's face it, when the branch in front of us is passing all automated checks like linters and unit tests, and yet still